-The company has assumed a commitment under a grant contract with a term of five years after completion of the project for acquisition of ultimately approved by the financing institution) and according to the contract the project should not suffer significant changes referring to its nature, the conditions of its performance or leading to unjustifiable benefits for the company as well as changes resultant from modification in the nature of ownership of infrastructural component or discontinuance of production activities.
-On non-compliance with these requirements, the financing shall be returned.
+The company has assumed a commitment under a grant contract with a term of five years after completion of the project for acquisition of

+- (a) line for production of amino acid solution for parenteral nutrition, which includes components for inflation, filling and hermetisation in aseptic environment, and - (b) clean rooms construction (omega profile ceilings, separation walls, doors, blocking devices, lighting, air conditioning, etc.).
+The term commenced on 27 April 2015 (the date on which the project was ultimately approved by the financing institution) and according to the contract the project should not suffer significant changes referring to its nature, the conditions of its performance or leading to unjustifiable benefits for the company as well as changes resultant from modification in the nature of ownership of infrastructural component or discontinuance of production activities.
+On noncompliance with these requirements, the financing shall be returned.
 At the date of approval for issue of the financial statements, all contractual requirements were fulfilled.